Sure, during summer the gardens are open, the parks are green, and the beaches are crowded.

-All you need to do is booking directly through the provided link, and the discount will be applied directly – enjoy!
+All you need to do is booking directly through this provided link.
+The discount will be applied directly.

 The city of Prague is obviously different depending on the time of year.

 We had the chance to enjoy both seasonal times and in winter it was freezing cold, very romantic and less crowded.

 When heading to Prague, make sure you check out first the 5 Things in Prague to avoid!

 When it is really, really cold, you can always jump into a bar or café, of which there are many cool ones to choose from!

 For secrets to Prague, download the 5 Secret Tips to Prague for free. (we included a few bars and cafés.

 Last but not least: We have a fantastic winter activity in Prague for you!
 Czech out the Escape Room Nuclear Bunker in Prague.
 A storytelling real-life game to solve puzzles and riddles.

-Big plus: It is indoor so it will be warm!
+Big plus: It is indoor, so it will be warm!

 Looks cold, right?!
 This winter photo of Prague was taken by us back in 2011.

 Budapest is known for its great nightlife, beautiful architecture, and the numerous spa’s across the city.
 The first time we visited Budapest was in February and we had the best time!

-We even went to Szechenyi, the biggest outdoor spa in Budapest.
+We even went to Szechenyi Spa, the biggest outdoor spa in Budapest.
 Although there was snow everywhere, we had great fun jumping from one hot tub to another.

 The prices are even lower than in Summer, and as the city remains popular throughout the year, you will easily meet people in hostels as well as in the bars.